narengan/cis/cli-firewall.md

 **OPTIONS**

 `-t value, --type value`  Type of firewall rule to delete.
-Valid values: `ua_rules`, `lockdowns`, `access_rules`.
+Valid values: `access_rules`, `ua_rules`, `lockdowns`.

+  * `access_rules`: Access Rules are a way to allow, challenge, or block requests to your website.
+You can apply access rules to one domain only or all domains in the same service instance.
   * `ua_rules`: Perform access control when matching the exact UserAgent reported by the client.
 The access control mechanisms can be defined within a rule to help manage traffic from particular clients.
-This will enable you to customise the access to your site.
+This will enable you to customize the access to your site.
   * `lockdowns`: Lock access to URLs in this domain to only permitted addresses or address ranges.
-  * `access_rules`: Access Rules are a way to allow, challenge, or block requests to your website.
-You can apply access rules to one domain only or all domains in the same service instance.

 `-d value, --domain value`    DNS Domain ID.